subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 9: Modeling the Energy Function of a collection of interacting nodes using a Transformer based Artificial Neural Network

-The basic premis of EBMs is that samples from the complex multi-modal probability distribution for the system state, when the system is in equilibrium, can be generated by using a system of interacting nodes, and allowing the system to settle to a minimum energy state.
+The basic premis of EBMs is that samples from the complex multi-modal probability distribution for the system state can be generated by using a system of interacting nodes, and allowing the system to settle to an equilibrium state of minimum energy.
-When the system is in equilibrium the probability distribution of the state $(x(1),...,x(N))$ is connected to the energy of the system by the Boltzmann distribution
+When the system reaches equilibrium, the probability distribution of the state $(x(1),...,x(N))$ is connected to the energy of the system by the Boltzmann distribution

 $$ p(x(1),...,x(N)) = {\exp^{-E(x(1),...,x(N))}\over Z} $$